Wildflower Nature Walk

-Join us for a lecture on July 10 followed by a hands-on shooting workshop on July 15 in one of Colorado’s most picturesque settings where you’ll gain the fundamentals tools improve your landscape and of macro/ close-up photography.
+Join us for a lecture on July 17 followed by a hands-on shooting workshop on July 19 in one of Colorado’s most picturesque settings where you’ll gain the fundamentals tools to improve your landscape and or macro/close-up photography!

-On Tuesday July 10th Rob Moody from Tamron USA, Inc., http://www.tamron.com/en/about and Brian Rabin from Mike’s Camera will present a two-hour lecture and discussion on Landscape and Macro photography.
+Jeff Allen from Tamron USA, Inc and Brian Rabin from Mike’s Camera will present a two-hour lecture and discussion on Landscape and Macro photography.

-Rob Moody is a nationwide technical support sales person for Tamron USA.
-Rob is known for his strong technical background, excellent presentations and stellar training ability.
+Jeff Allen is a nationwide technical support sales person for Tamron USA.
+Jeff is known for his strong technical background, excellent presentations and stellar training ability.
 Tamron is a leading manufacturer of lenses and optical components for photographic, industrial, laboratory, video, digital and scientific applications.
 Tamron manufactures lenses that can be used for Canon, Nikon and Sony Cameras.

-Rob will demonstrate the Tamron Wide Angle, Macro and Telephoto lenses and how to use them more effectively for outdoor photography.
-Rob will supply loaner lenses for the group to use during the workshop on Sunday July 17th at Brainard Lake Recreation Area.
+Jeff will demonstrate the Tamron Wide Angle, Macro and Telephoto lenses and how to use them more effectively for outdoor photography.
+Jeff will supply loaner lenses for the group to use during the Wildflower Walking Tour workshop.

 Brian Rabin is a seasoned photographer, sales consultant and a lead instructor at Mike's Camera.
 Brain is well known for his enthusiasm and passionate instruction style and brings over 20 years of experience in various photographic disciplines including event photography, portraiture, macro and street photography.

 Brian will discuss additional techniques as well as equipment that will be helpful for Sunday’s walking tour.
-His presentation will include the proper camera bags, tripods, close up filters, and graduated filters and polarizing filters and situations in which to make the best use of these accessories for capturing better photographs.
+His presentation will include the proper camera bags, tripods, close up filters, graduated filters, polarizing filters, and situations in which to make the best use of these accessories for capturing better photographs.

-We will leave Mike’s Camera (Boulder Location: 2500 Pearl St. Boulder Colorado) by motor coach at 4:00 a.m. and travel to Brainard Lake Recreation Area to catch the early morning golden un, and optimum shooting time and be all set-up for Sunrise at 5:46 AM.
+We will leave Mike’s Camera (Boulder Location: 2500 Pearl St. Boulder Colorado) by motor coach at 4:00 a.m. and travel to the mountains to catch the early morning golden light and optimum shooting time and be all set-up for Sunrise at 5:49 AM.

-Once at the Brainard Lake area this small group will be given hands on assistance with their picture taking.
+Once at our shooting location this small group will be given hands on assistance with their picture taking.
 Around 10:00 a.m. we will head back to Mike’s Camera for lunch and our critique.
 A box lunch and refreshments will be provided.

-The Brainard Lake Recreational Area lends a great backdrop to capture Colorado’s beautiful landscapes and wildflowers and is close to home.
-Brainard Lake Recreation Area is approximately 25 miles North and West of Boulder, near Ward Colorado.
+The Rocky Mountains lend a great backdrop to capture Colorado’s beautiful landscapes and wildflowers and is close to home.
+We will travel to a location approximately 30 miles from Boulder.